Compare

 Estimate your own setup before choosing.

-The best comparison is based on your real workload.
-Use the redu.cloud pricing calculator to estimate compute, storage, bandwidth, and networking costs.
+The best comparison is your real workload.
+Use the redu.cloud pricing calculator to estimate compute, storage, bandwidth, networking, and managed database costs.

 Estimate cost